 Collaborative Family Law is a process for resolving disputes between couples who are separating in which both of the parties agree to resolve their issues without going to Court.
 The parties each retain their own Registered Collaborative Family Lawyer to provide advice and assistance with negotiating an agreement.
-The goal is to enable you to reach a mutually agreeable and mutually beneficial resolution of your issues that will reduce the negative impact of litigation on your emotional and financial well-being while you are experiencing family breakdown.
+The goal is to enable the parties to reach a mutually agreeable and mutually beneficial resolution of their issues that will reduce the negative impact of litigation on your emotional and financial well-being while you are experiencing family breakdown.

 “Four-Way” Settlement Meetings

 In a Collaborative Family Law matter, decisions are made in a series of “four-way” settlement meetings that are attended by both parties and each of their lawyers.